MojosBeans100/MS4-spaceport/TESTING.md

 # Testing Strategy

+## User Testing
+An approach was undertaken to obtain feedback from other users (aside from the developer) in order to understand from an external perspective the functionality of the website and general experience when using it.
+The deployed link was sent out to several acquaintances of the developer.

+The developer was looking for feedback on the following:
+- Were there any errors encountered?
+- Is the site easy to navigate?
+- Were technical terms explained clearly, and in relevant sections/pages?
+- Was redirection of pages logical?
+- Was feedback on user actions given where appropriate?
+- Were calls to action (buttons, links, dropdowns) clear?
+- Was image content visible and clear?

+Some examples of feedback, and actions taken to rectify them, are provided below:

+- It was not obvious that the Results table could be expanded: a CSS animation was added to the dropdown arrow to signify expanding the table, and a prompt beneath the 'Results' sub-title was added

+- Users were directed to an error page when signing in with an email address: the email address field was removed from the Sign Up page, as it was not deemed to be necessary for the scope of the project

+- There was confusion around why some images were scheduled outwith the interval: information about latency was added to the Glossary and FAQs

+- When the user had created a pipeline and were thus directed to the detail view, they could hit the web browser 'back' button and would see the "Your pipeline has been submitted" loading page: an event listener was added to the 'Create Pipeline' page to always load the first tab of the form when navigating to that page

+- A user who did not have a scroll wheel on their mouse found it difficult to select their desired AOI on the map: navigation controls were added to the Mapbox map to allow users to click zoom in, zoom out and rotate.

 ## API Restrictions
 The Skywatch API has strict limits, restrictions and formatting to return data.
 The API documentation was read in detail to understand these restrictions.
 Therefore the form fields (AOI and interval dates and period in particular) were tested extensively in order to ensure it is not possible for the user to submit invalid data.